Americans with Disabilities Act Information

 This report reviewed court decisions that applied the Americans with Disabilities Act Amendments Act of 2008.
 This Act was intended to take the focus off of whether or not a person has a disability and focus on if disability discrimination had occurred.

-These are guides telling how to support people with disabilities on the job.
+These online guides explain how to support people with disabilities on the job.
 Each guide is about the needs of people with a certain type of disability.

 |Accommodation and Compliance Series: The ADA Amendments Act of 2008|